 I was full of questions and confusion.
 It seemed like I was doing everything right.
 Well, mostly.

 Speaking to my leader, I told him I thought DMMs and CPMs were like winning the World Series (America’s version of the World Cup in soccer, but for baseball.)
 We were trying to win the World Series with a Little League team!
-Could ordinary people like me and those I was training really experience that big of a win?
+(I wrote the full story of this in the first chaper of my book, The Multiplier’s Mindset) Could ordinary people like me and those I was training experience that big of a win?

 I didn’t want to set people up for disappointment.
 It would be like telling my eight-year-old son that he was going to become a professional baseball player.
 The reality was he could barely hit the ball out of the infield.
-(My apologies for the American baseball metaphor!)
+(My apologies for the American baseball metaphor I’ll try to write about cricket next time!)

 Deep Searching